Skip to main content

 Tracks the agent’s navigation through flows and steps, showing the execution path and decisions made.

-View the functions the agent triggered during the call, including call parameters and outcomes. conversations-function
+View the tools the agent triggered during the call, including call parameters and outcomes. conversations-function

 Topic citations

-Highlights the knowledge base topics the agent used to generate each response. conversations-topics
+Highlights the Knowledge topics the agent matched for each response. conversations-topics

 Transcript corrections